Students participating in the regional ecology course at Rio Mora Wildlife Refuge and Conservation Area in Northern, New

 The core of this program is becoming a driver for environmental and social change in your community, whatever this means to you—whether it’s your immediate neighborhood, school district, workplace, zoo, nature center, city, faith family, or your own interpretation.
 We encourage critical thinking and inquiry-based learning as tools for creating strategies for change.
-Our courses focus on environmental and social topics and devising strategies for communicating with your community on these topics and issues.
+AIP courses focus on environmental and social topics and devising strategies for communicating with your community on these topics and issues.

 In this program, students drive their own master’s experience through projects and opportunities they design, so your area of focus will ultimately depend upon your own personal goals.
 In general, you can expect to develop content knowledge and skills in the realms of biodiversity threats and conservation, evolution, social science, community engagement, inquiry-based education, science writing and publishing, and conservation leadership—among others.

 Through the development and exposure of these tools, you will create a framework for bringing social and ecological change to your community.
 Even better: the entire program is designed to accommodate...well, LIFE!
 It's intentionally affordable and flexible, so you can successfully balance both tuition and coursework with other responsibilities.